NoCrustSandwich/CHESSAI/README.md

-# ANNCA - (Adaptive Neural Network Chess Agent)
+ANNCA - (Adaptive Neural Network Chess Agent)

-# ChessEngine that can interact with chess.com games.
+ChessEngine that can interact with chess.com games.

+How to Run:
-# ANNCA.py is the main run file.
+  ANNCA.py is the main run file, after running ANNCA follow the instructions printed to the console.